 Teaching & Supervision

 I am currently at work on a book manuscript.
-Uniform Feelings examines contemporary U.S. policing as bureaucratic emotional labor, from the perspective of a practicing counselor and prison abolitionist.
+Uniform Feelings examines contemporary U.S. policing as emotional labor.
 I trace the the use of museums, memorials, psychological practices, and new technologies to manage the difficult emotions that arise in police work.
 In each of these areas, I pay attention to the missing stories, unacknowledged fears, prohibitions, and panics.
 Uniform Feelings argues that an engagement with unruly and uncomfortable emotions is crucial to the process of transforming contemporary criminal legal systems.